Serbia Road Trip: Sensational Self-Drive Itinerary

 Golubac Fortress

 After leaving Belgrade, we suggest driving along the scenic gorges of the Danube and visiting Golubac Fortress.
-Built in the 14th century, this medieval fortress consists of a palace and nine towers.
+It was built in the 14th century, and this medieval fortress consists of a palace and nine towers.

 Golubac Fortress, Serbia